Storytime: Gettitng Naked at the Korean Spa

 So out of the blue and with the desire to go get a massage without paying 15 billion dollars for it (or me being cheap because massages aren't that expensive in Shanghai), I decided to check out the Korean spa that people in Shanghai are always talking about.

-70 RMB (a bit over 10 dollars) which is usually 100 RMB (just under 20 dollars, but who knows, the rate is always changing), they took my shoes and led me down a dim-lighted stairway and pointed me towards to women's locker room.
+When I arrived and checked in, I was able to get in for a discount at 70 RMB (a bit over 12 dollars).
+They took my shoes and led me down a dim stairway and pointed me towards to women's locker room.
 As I entered the locker room, my eyes met ASS.
-Just straight ass and titties and naked people
+Just straight ass and titties and naked women.

 I found myself a locker and put my bag inside first realizing that the inevitable was about to happen...I would also have to be naked and around other people.